Whistler Blackcomb Ski School support jobs

 We have three different types of role available: either working back of house in the ski school kitchens; helping to ensure all of the Whistler Kids Zones are safe and fun as an Outdoor Ranger; or working closely with the kids in the den, helping to keep them motivated and having fun both during and outside of their lesson timetable.

 Whistler Kids is the Whistler Blackcomb Snow School designed for children aged 3-11.
-Whilst the instructors are the face of the snow school, its backbone is made up of the support staff.
+Whilst the instructors are the face of the snow school, its backbone is made up of the support staff during the ski season.
 They are the people who keep everyone happy and fed, keep the beginner slopes clear, the Kids Zones safe, and they always have a big smile on their face!

 If you have experience of working with children and like the idea of working at Whistler Kids but are not a skier then we have a limited number of support roles available, all subject to experience and interview.
 These places tend to go quickly so don’t leave it too late to book your place.

 The roles are full time and you can apply to be a kitchen assistant, outdoor ranger or den master.
 You can expect an average of 4-5 days work per week across the season.
 Working in a tourist resort means that there are fluctuations in the number of guests and therefore the number of hours of work you will get.
 During peak times, such as Christmas, you may be working 6 or even 7 days per week.
 In the quieter times you may only get 2-3 days work per week.
 Each pay cheque will be different so there will be times you need to live on a budget.
 The great thing about fewer shifts though is that you’ll be able to ski on your days off and did we mention that a season-pass is included?!